guodong/tobdd/Readme.md

 # Install
 ## Dependencies
-Nanobdd depends on tbb for concurrent data structures.
+TOBDD depends on tbb for concurrent data structures.

 CMake (>=v3.2) and g++(>=v9) is required for compilation.